 When Lewis finally came to Christ, he at last resolved the "dialectic of desire" he had been struggling with since childhood.
-Lewis's first experience at Oxford was highly symbolic.
+Downing points out that Lewis's first experience at Oxford was highly symbolic.
 When he exited the Oxford railway station for the first time, he was loaded down with luggage.
 Mistakenly, he started walking down the street in the wrong direction.
 As he kept walking, he grew disappointed at the rather plain houses and shops he found.
 Only when he reached the edge of town did he turn around to see the beautiful spires and towers that constitute Oxford.
 In telling this story, Lewis says, "This little adventure was an allegory of my whole life."
 Boyhood was a "fall" from the joys of childhood.
 Growing up was even more of following the wrong way.
-The "path less taken" was a return to wonder and glory and a rejection of the mundane inanities of modern life.
+The "path less taken" was a return to wonder and glory and a rejection of the mundane inanities of modern life (p.
+153).
 He needed to look back in order to go forward.
 Good only comes by "undoing evil;" a wrong sum can be put right.

 His faith changed his direction from "self-scrutiny" to "self-forgetfulness."
-He rejected the "unsmiling concentration on the self" and was "taken out of my self" to love God and others
+He rejected the "unsmiling concentration on the self" and was "taken out of my self" to love God and others (p.
+156).
+Downing says: "The real story of Lewis's conversion, then, is not about dramatic changes in a man's career but about dramatic changes in the man."

 Walter Hooper calls Lewis the "most thoroughly converted man I ever met."
-His journey from atheist to "reluctant convert" to influential writer, perhaps the most highly regarded Christian writer of our time, was something beyond even his imagination.
+His journey from atheist to "reluctant convert" to influential writer, perhaps the most highly regarded Christian writer of our time, was something beyond even his imagination (p.
+160).